 The giant panda, regarded as one of China's National Treasures, is on the verge of extinction.
 Today there are fewer than 1,000 giant pandas living in the world.
 The giant panda is the symbol of eco-environmental conservation.
-Visotors can see this reclusive animal can be found in the Giant Panda Breeding Research Base, which is almost on the itinararies of any Chengdu tours.
-We hope, with their cute faces, unusual beauty and grace, giant pandas can bring visitors to China pleasure and enjoyment.
+Visitors can see this reclusive animal can be found in the Giant Panda Breeding Research Base, which is almost on the itineraries of any Chengdu tour.
+We hope, with their cute faces, unusual beauty, and grace, giant pandas can bring visitors to China pleasure and enjoyment.

 Paleontologists have discovered fossil remains that indicate that over 8 million years ago ancestors of the giant panda were living in China.
-That is the reason why the giant panda is has been called one of China's "living fossil" by historians.
+That is the reason why the giant panda has been called one of China's "living fossils" by historians.

-The giant panda's lifespan in the wild is unknown, but in captivity they average more than 20 years.
-Due to the constant expansion of human activity, the habitat of giant panda has been gradually shrinking and they are now only found in the southern part of Gansu province and northwest part of the Sichuan basin.
+The giant panda's lifespan in the wild is unknown, but in captivity, they average more than 20 years.
+Due to the constant expansion of human activity, the habitat of the giant pandas has been gradually shrinking and they are now only found in the southern part of Gansu province and the northwest part of the Sichuan basin.

 The giant panda has lived for millennia in the dense bamboo woodlands on the eastern edge of the Qingzang Highland in western China, living a "hermit-like" existence.
 Due to its unique physical form, and peculiar characteristics, scientists have never been able to classify the giant panda as belonging to the bear or raccoon family, or whether it needs to have its own classification.